Faculty Hiring Procedures

 - Committee Chair is sole spokesperson of Committee;

 - Maintain confidentiality of deliberations, records and applicant information as per Minnesota State Data Practices Act.
 Click on this link to a short video from MnSCU regarding the law and confidentiality issues in searches.
 Please forward the link to all search committee members and have them review it.
 This will provide some basic concepts and fundamental law.

-- Questions from committee members should be routed to the Search Chair, who will then route them to the Equity & Affirmative Action Office (x8-5123).
+- Questions from committee members should be routed to the Search Chair, who will then route them to the Institutional Equity & Access (x8-5123).

 - Application Review

 - Human Resources prescreens applicant files for completeness and provides access to Search committee members to the NEOGOV/OHC system.
 After logging in, Committee members select their position search and begin the ONLINE review of the applicant materials using the approved screening criteria form.
 Note: No printing or downloading of applicant materials is permitted.